banisterious/obsidian-charted-roots/docs/specification.md

 **Use Cases:**

 1. **Existing Vault Migration:**
-   - User has existing notes with `birth_date` instead of `born`
+   - User has existing notes with custom property names
    - Configure Properties tab to match existing convention
-   - Or use migration tool to standardize to GEDCOM names
+   - Or use migration tool to standardize to Canvas Roots defaults (`born`, `died`)

 2. **Localization:**
    - German user prefers `geboren` (born), `gestorben` (died)